We look at the sports aside football that can be developed to help Ghana

 “The sport lacks finances and I am not talking about the like an indoor court which requires some substantial amount of money.
 The boys are willing to play but even kits, sneakers and other training logistics to play for the national team are not provided.

-He also spoke to the fact that basketball lacks that then direct structure or plan which is set to streamline players through to ranks to become full-fledged professional basketball stars in Ghana.
+He also spoke to the fact that basketball lacks the direct structure or plan which is set to streamline players through to ranks to become full-fledged professional basketball stars in Ghana.

 First of all, the league we run in Ghana is amateur where the players are not paid.
 However, Guys are working in banks, teaching and doing all kinds of professions and playing basketball.